Example - CSV Data

 CSV as a Table

 You have some CSV files you would like to show as tables.
-For a content source, you can either pull the file as a URL or file path using the URL source, or upload the file to the concrete5 File Manager and pull from the there using the File source.
+For a content source, you can either pull the file as a URL or file path using the URL source, or upload the file to the Concrete CMS File Manager and pull from the there using the File source.

 The choice of Content Transform is CSV.